 Industrial Production in Chile averaged 1.67 percent from 1997 until 2021, reaching an all time high of 14.05 percent in May of 2000 and a record low of -11.50 percent in February of 2009.
 This page provides - Chile Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Chile Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Industrial Production in Chile is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Chile to stand at 2.50 in 12 months time.
-In the long-term, the Chile Industrial Production is projected to trend around 3.60 percent in 2020, according to our econometric models.
+Industrial Production in Chile is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Chile to stand at 1.40 in 12 months time.
+In the long-term, the Chile Industrial Production is projected to trend around 3.00 percent in 2022 and 3.20 percent in 2023, according to our econometric models.